learn-co-students/module-one-final-project-guidelines-dc-web-051319/README.md

 1. Clone the repository on your local environment.
 2. `cd` into the source directory and run `bundle install`.
+3. Setup database with `rake db:migrate`.
-3. Execute the run file with `ruby bin/run.rb`.
+4. Execute the run file with `ruby bin/run.rb`.

 *Hint: On first run, login with the name `admin` to access the admin panel and  populate the database.*